OpenNebula/website/content/product/cloud_clusters_infrastructure_configuration/storage_system_configuration/file_ds.md

 | `TM_MAD`    | `local`       |

 {{< alert title="Note" color="success" >}}
 The recommended `DS_MAD` and `TM_MAD` are the ones stated above but any other can be used to fit specific use cases.
-Regarding this, the same [configuration guidelines]({{% relref "datastores#datastores" %}}) defined for Image and System Datastores applies for the Kernels & Files Datastore.{{< /alert >}}
+Regarding this, the same [configuration guidelines]({{% relref "datastores#datastores" %}}) defined for Image and System Datastores apply for the Kernels and Files Datastore.{{< /alert >}}

-For example, the following illustrates the creation of Kernels & Files.
+For example, the following illustrates the creation of Kernels and Files:

 ```default
 > cat kernels_ds.conf